Adoption of Local Government Infrastructure Plan (LGIP)

-In accordance with the requirements of the Sustainable Planning Act 2009 & Statutory Guidelines 01/16 & 03/14, Council has prepared a proposed Local Government Infrastucture Plan (LGIP).
+In accordance with the requirements of the Sustainable Planning Act 2009 & Statutory Guidelines 01/16 & 03/14, Council has prepared and adopted a Local Government Infrastucture Plan (LGIP).
+The LGIP was adopted by Council 28 November 2019 and commences 16 December 2019.

 A LGIP is a statutory planning requirement under the Sustainable Planning Act 2009, which establishes a sustainable program of local, higher order infrastructure necessary to support population and employment growth, including transport, water and wastewater, parks and land for community facilities.